damianesteban/Swapi-Moya/README.md

 # SwapiMoya

-This repository contains a simple iOS application that uses Moya as an API client and Bond for data binding.
-Ongoing experiment.
+This repository contains code for an iOS application using Moya and various reactive frameworks to interface with the [Swapi](http://swapi.co/api) api.
+Work in progress.